-The sole Harmony Grass LP, This Is Us (1970), is arguably the finest UK soft rock release of the last four decades.
+The sole Harmony Grass LP, This Is Us (1970), is arguably the finest UK soft rock release of the last three decades of the 20th century.
 Bandleader Tony Rivers (real name Tony Thompson) was an enormous Beach Boys fan, and it was his enthusiasm for the California sound which defined his sonic template.

 Until 1968, Harmony Grass traded as Tony Rivers & The Castaways, gaining a reputation as England’s Beach Boys, and attracting the attention of UK pops’ two most influential managers.